Molson Brewery: History

 Molson Brewery expanded the breadth of its corporate activities throughout the 20th century.
-In 1945, the family decided to transform the company into a public, limited liability enterprise.
-It then became possible to acquire an ownership in the company without being a member of the Molson family.
+In 1945, the family decided to transform the company into a public, limited-liability enterprise.
+It then became possible to acquire ownership in the company without being a member of the Molson family.
 This made it possible for the company to expand into lager and inaugurate a new brewery in Toronto (near the Canadian National Exhibition) in 1955.
 The Crown and Anchor brand of beer dates from this time.
 Two years later in 1957, the family (not the firm) acquired the Montreal Forum and the Montreal Canadiens.
 The company continued to develop and, in 1958, acquired six breweries, which included five establishments in Western Canada, giving Molson a nationwide presence.
 In 1989, the company consolidated market share in Quebec through a merger with Carling O'Keefe (acquiring Carling's Toronto brewery in Etobicoke).
 As a result, Molson became the largest brewery in Canada and the fifth largest in the world.

 Molson was once the owner of home improvement chains Beaver Lumber and Aikenhead's Home Improvement Warehouse.
 In February 1994, Molson sold a 75% interest in Aikenhead's to Home Depot Inc for $150 million with the option to buy the rest in 1999; in the event, they agreed on a price of $262 million.
 In 1997, Molson sold for CAD$147 million their interest in Reno-Depot to Castorama.
 In 1999 they sold Beaver Lumber to Home Hardware.

 In 2005, Molson merged with US-based Coors to form Molson Coors Brewing Company.
 This was followed in 2007 by the opening of a new brewery in Moncton, New Brunswick.
-Sixth generation family member Eric Molson retired in 2009; however, his sons Andrew and Geoff Molson continue to be active in company affairs as members of the corporate Board of Directors.
+Sixth-generation family member Eric Molson retired in 2009; however, his sons Andrew and Geoff Molson continue to be active in company affairs as members of the corporate Board of Directors.

 On October 11, 2016, SABMiller in the U.S. sold its interests (from the joint venture formed in the United States and Puerto Rico) in MillerCoors to Molson Coors, who had been its partner in the joint venture, for around US$12 billion.
 Molson Coors gained full ownership of the Miller brand portfolio outside of the U.S. and Puerto Rico, and retained the rights to all of the brands that were in the MillerCoors portfolio for the U.S. and Puerto Rico.

 In 2018, the company brewed and marketed a number of the most popular brands of beer in Canada.
-Domestic labels include Molson Canadian, Molson M, Molson Export, Molson Dry, Molson Exel Dealcoholized beer, Old Style Pilsner, Rickard's, Creemore Springs and Granville Island Brewing.
-Through partnerships with other major brewers, Molson Coors Canada also offers beer brands, including Coors Light, Miller Genuine Draft, Heineken, Foster's Lager and Tiger.
-Molson employs 3,000 people in Canada and operates five breweries in locations across the country (Vancouver, Toronto, Montreal, Moncton and St. John's), as well as the Creemore micro-brewery in Ontario and Granville Island Brewing in British Columbia.
+Domestic labels include Molson Canadian, Molson M, Molson Export, Molson Dry, Molson Exel Dealcoholized beer, Old Style Pilsner, Rickard's, Creemore Springs, and Granville Island Brewing.
+Through partnerships with other major brewers, Molson Coors Canada also offers beer brands, including Coors Light, Miller Genuine Draft, Heineken, Foster's Lager, and Tiger.
+Molson employs 3,000 people in Canada and operates five breweries in locations across the country (Chilliwack, Toronto, Montreal, Moncton, and St. John's), as well as former micro-breweries Creemore Springs in Ontario and Granville Island Brewing in British Columbia.